llixandru/kickoffpart3-docs/OCI Functions/README.md

 Throughout this session, we will delve into microservices security and demonstrate practical strategies for securing microservices with OCI Functions and API Gateway.

-# Deploying and securing a microservice on OCI Functions
+# Deploying and securing a microservice on OCI

 [Oracle Cloud Infrastructure Functions](https://docs.oracle.com/en-us/iaas/Content/Functions/home.htm#top "Functions is a serverless platform that enables you to create, run, and scale business logic without managing any infrastructure.") is a fully managed, multi-tenant, highly scalable, on-demand, Functions-as-a-Service platform.